Steering clear of irritating, reflux-triggering, and drying foods may help soothe laryngitis and support vocal recovery.

 What acidic foods should I avoid when you have laryngitis?

-Acidic foods like citrus fruits (oranges, lemons, limes) and tomato-based products (sauces, ketchup) can worsen throat irritation during laryngitis.
-Their acidity may increase acid reflux, inflaming the already sensitive vocal cords and prolonging recovery.
+Acidic foods like citrus fruits (oranges, lemons, limes) and tomato-based products (sauces, ketchup) can worsen throat irritation during laryngitis, especially for people with reflux.
+Their acidity may sting sensitive tissues or contribute to reflux-related irritation near the vocal cords.

 Why are spicy foods bad for people with laryngitis?

 Spicy foods such as hot peppers and chili powders irritate nerve endings in the throat.
-This causes burning sensations and worsens soreness and swelling of inflamed vocal cords, making it harder to heal from laryngitis.
+This causes burning sensations and worsens soreness and swelling of inflamed vocal cords, making it harder to feel comfortable while healing from laryngitis.

 How do dairy products affect laryngitis symptoms?